triicst/IT/docs/vscode-howto/README.md

 ![](assets/2018-06-01-15-18-13.png)

-To push your changes to a remote repository, pull in any new changes from the remote remote repository or other git functions, click on the "**...**" icon **(5)** to reveal the full Git menu:
+To push your changes to a remote repository, pull in any new changes from the remote repository or other git functions, click on the "**...**" icon **(5)** to reveal the full Git menu:

 ![](assets/2018-06-01-15-19-56.png)

 ## **Installing Plugins**

 After you have VSCode in stalled, you can start creating and editing markdown files right away, but there are a few VSCode plugins that will be very helpful.
-These plugins will allow you to easily paste images into your documents and check your spelling.
+These plugins will allow you to easily paste images into your documents and check the spelling.

-to install a plugin, in VSCode, click on the square extensions icon in the upper left tool bar (1), then in the search box (2) type the name of the plugin you wish to install, find the plugin you are looking for in the results, click on it and then click on the green "Install" button.
-After its installed you'll need to reload VSCode to use it.
+to install a plugin, in VSCode, click on the square extensions icon in the upper left tool bar **(1)**, then in the search box **(2)** type the name of the plugin you wish to install, find the plugin you are looking for in the results, click on it and then click on the green "Install" button.
+After it's installed you'll need to reload VSCode to use it.

 ![](assets/2018-06-01-12-34-51.png)